dariussingh/unicorn-ml/README.md

-# UnicornML
+---
+# Feel free to add content and custom Front Matter to this file.
+# To modify the layout, see https://jekyllrb.com/docs/themes/#overriding-theme-defaults

+layout: default
+title: Home
+nav_order: 1
+permalink: /
+---

+Learn machine learning
+{: .fs-9 }

+UnicornML is a publicly available repository of information on machine learning and related technologies, designed to help you develop the skills to utilize technology for problem-solving purposes.
+{: .fs-6 .fw-300 }

+[Get started now](#getting-started){: .btn .btn-primary .fs-5 .mb-4 .mb-md-0 .mr-2 }
+[View it on GitHub][UnicornML Repo]{: .btn .fs-5 .mb-4 .mb-md-0 }

+## Getting started

-Hello and welcome to UnicornML by [Darius Singh](https://github.com/dariussingh).
+Hello and welcome to UnicornML by [Darius Singh][Darius Singh GitHub].
 The objective is to build an open-source platform where anyone from an absolute beginner to an expert machine learning engineer can access resources to learn and upgrade their skillset towards becoming a full-stack machine learning engineering unicorn 🦄.

 You can follow the tutorials in their order or pick any section that interests you and then dive in.

-Major League Machine Learning is currently in development, you can expect the following tutorials to be added in the coming weeks.
+UnicornML is currently in development, you can expect the following tutorials to be added in the coming weeks.

-__Foundations__
+**Foundations**

 - [ ] Python
 - [ ] SQL
 - [ ] PowerBI
 - [ ] Git

-__Web Development__
+**Web Development**

 - [ ] Flask
 - [ ] Django
 - [ ] FastAPI
 - [ ] Streamlit
 - [ ] Gradio

-__Data and Visualization__
+**Data and Visualization**

 - [ ] Matplotlib
 - [ ] Seaborn
 - [ ] Plotly
 - [ ] Pandas
 - [ ] Numpy

-__Data Engineering__
+**Data Engineering**

 - [ ] PySpark
 - [ ] Scala
 - [ ] Databricks
+- [ ] Kubernetes

-__Machine Learning and Deep Learning__
+**Machine Learning and Deep Learning**

 - [ ] Machine Learning
 - [ ] Scikit Learn
 - [ ] Deep Learning